-My research aims to improve the health of children and young people and thereby reduce the burden of childhood illness, particularly influencing current trends in early cardiovascular risk and other long term conditions diagnosed in childhood.
+My research aims to improve the health of children and young people and thereby reduce the burden of long term conditions in the population.
 I lead a team of researchers in the Child Health Unit with funding support from the National Institute of Health Research (NIHR) Programme Development Grants and fellowships and charities.
 I also support research as Panel Member for NIHR Doctoral Fellowships, as member of the BMJ International Advisory Board and a Vice President for the European Public Health Association (Child and Adolescent Section).
 I also support early career researchers through 1 to 1 mentoring programmes such as the Oxford Initiative for Primary Care Research Leadership.
-I am also a practising GP in Putney
+I am also a practising GP in Putney.